 A few fall/winter tips from your Animal Control friends at the Madison County Animal Shelter:

-Lastly, if you are looking for a furry friend to share that spot by the fire with on a cold winters day, adopt a pet from the Madison County Animal Shelter!
+As always, if you are looking for a furry friend to share that spot by the fire with on a cold winters day, adopt a pet from the Madison County Animal Shelter!
+Help find a furever home for a needy dog or cat.